sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 You account should have sufficient access equivalent to the `cluster-admin` ClusterRole.

 #### Steps

+> [Container-native load balancing] is only available on VPC-native cluster.
+For legacy clusters, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress)

 Create an override file with the following value.
 We configure Ingress to use [Container-native load balancing] to expose Sourcegraph publically and Storage Class to use [Compute Engine persistent disk].